pacarbino/holiday_assessment_files/README.md

 "holiday_startercode" is the beginning file used to import and populate the innerHolidays list in the program.

 "holidays" is the file that the json writer function writes the innerHolidays list to when called.
+I currently have  .txt as well as a .json version being made.

 "holiday_startercode_unaltered" is the pseudocode used to plan out the program.